svera/coreander/README.md

 ```

 then, start the service with `service coreander start`.
 You can manage it with the usual commands `start`, `stop` and `status`.
-Refer to the your service manager documentation for more information.
+Refer to your service manager documentation for more information.

 Coreander requires a `LIBPATH` environment variable to be set, which tells the application where your books are located.